liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-Discussion comments are now displayed using the former *Combination* thread view, and the number of levels displayed in the tree are limited.
+Discussion comments are now displayed using the *Combination* thread view, and the number of levels displayed in the tree is limited.

 #### Who is affected?

-This affects installations using the `discussion.thread.view=flat` property from `portal.properties`, which was the default value.
+This affects installations that specify portal property setting `discussion.thread.view=flat`, which was the default setting.

 #### How should I update my code?

-There is no need to update anything since the portal property has been removed and the `combintation` thread view is now hard-coded.
+There is no need to update anything since the portal property has been removed and the `combination` thread view is now hard-coded.

 #### Why was this change made?

-Flat view comments were originally implemented to solve performance issues with comment pagination when using a tree view.
+Flat view comments were originally implemented as an option to tree view comments, which were having performance issues with comment pagination.

-A new pagination implementation is now available that doesn't impact performance, and allows comments to display in a hierarchical view, making it easier to see the replies history.
+Portal now uses a new pagination implementation that performs well.
+It allows comments to display in a hierarchical view, making it easier to see reply history.
 Therefore, the `flat` thread view is no longer needed.

 ---------------------------------------